trh0ly/climate/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------
 Status:

-This project is in the development phase.
+The project is ready to run.

 You can run the project here: https://mybinder.org/v2/gh/trh0ly/climate/master